PlasmaLang/plasma/CONTRIBUTING.md

 Spell check and test your work, use ```make test``` for the latter.
 Each patch should, when applied in series, pass the test suite.

-## Submitting your changes
+### Submitting your changes

-All contributions must be made under the MIT license.
+All code contributions must be made under the the approprite license:

+* Code: MIT
+* Docs: CC BY-SA 4.0
+* Build scripts, tests, and sample code: Unlicense

 No transfer of copyright or other rights or permissions is required.
 All contributors should be listed in the AUTHORS file, and all contributors with copyrights _must_ be listed.

 Log messages should follow the style: